-They’re part of a group of disorders known as chronic obstructive pulmonary disease (COPD).
+They’re part of a disorder known as chronic obstructive pulmonary disease (COPD).
 Because many people have both emphysema and chronic bronchitis, the umbrella term COPD is often used during diagnosis.

 Keep reading to learn about the symptoms of emphysema and chronic bronchitis, and how they’re diagnosed.

 Both emphysema and chronic bronchitis affect your lungs.
 That means they can cause similar symptoms.

 Here are the symptoms they have in common, and how you can tell the difference between these similarities.

 Shortness of breath

 Emphysema’s primary and almost sole symptom is shortness of breath.
 It may start small: For example, you might have difficulty breathing after a long walk.
 But over time, the shortness of breath worsens.

 Before long, you may have difficulty breathing even when you’re sitting and haven’t been active.

 Shortness of breath isn’t as common in people with bronchitis, but it’s a possibility.
 As your chronic cough and airway swelling from chronic inflammation worsens, catching your breath may be more difficult.